FK Smederevo 1924: History

 FK Sartid was reborn in 1992 when Sartid metallurgical concern took over the club's ownership and sponsorship, and promptly switched to its original name.
 The renaissance commenced immediately as the club went from Smederevo Zone League to Yugoslav First League in six seasons.
 The 1998–99 campaign will go down in history as the club's first in top flight.
 The club's success in this period was tied to their main board president Dušan Matković.
 In addition to his position at FK Sartid, Matković was also a high-ranking official of Slobodan Milošević's party SPS as well as Minister of Industry in the government of Mirko Marjanović.
 The allegations that the club was involved in various illegal and irregular activities, and also protected from persecution because of their powerful benefactor, during this period are numerous.

 After losing the national cup final to Crvena Zvezda in 2002, the club won the competition against the same opponent in 2003.
 In the summer of 2004, the club changed its name back to FK Smederevo.

 The most noted player is former team captain Goran Bogdanović.
 He retired after the 2003–04 season.

 In summer 2014, FK Smederevo merged with FK Seljak from Mihajlovac to form FK Semendrija 1924.
 In January 2015, the club changed its name to FK Smederevo 1924.
 They finished 7th in the 2014–15 Serbian League West.

 In the 2018–19 season FK Smederevo 1924 finished first in the Serbian League West and were promoted to the Serbian First League.

+In the 2022–23 season FK Smederevo 1924 won the Serbian League West and were promoted to the Serbian First League again.